Company Luncheon Entertainment…You SERIOUSLY need to do this!

 2. A Business Day is a Business Day

-Wow, I’m really coming up with some gems here.
-BUT!!
-How often are employees out of their minds excited to come to work?
-It’s not a normal occurrence with most jobs.
-However, trust every word you read in this sentence: you regularly book killer entertainment for company luncheons, you will see a mood shift weeks before the event.
+However, trust every word you read in this sentence: if you book killer entertainment for company luncheons at least a few times a year, you will see a mood shift weeks before the event!
 Why?
 People start anticipating!
 When they see December on the calendar and they know that the Christmas luncheon is the third Wednesday of the month, they get excited.
 After the luncheon, there’s a lot of momentum from everyone’s good mood.
 That’s when people are most productive.

 3. An Evening Party is in the Evening

-Ok, I nearly Trademarked that one.
-Halloween or Christmas parties are normally done in the evening on a Friday or Saturday night.
-Chances are, the employees may have another party to attend.
-If they miss the opportunity to be with their coworkers in a setting that doesn’t feel like work, that won’t translate to the workday.
 Most company parties I’ve attended in the evening typically have 60% of the office attending at the most.
 Company luncheon attendance?
 More than 95%.
-So my question is, why not do a company party at lunchtime with killer entertainment and really pump some energy into your team?
+So my question is, with lots of event entertainment options, why not do a company party at lunch with killer entertainment and really pump some energy into your team?

 Leave A Comment